gsenden/LearnJsWithFlappy/README.md

 4. Show the player image on the screen.
    - Make the change in ```Game.js```.
    - Show the player image just like the background.

+## Add physics to the player
+The player character is currently just hanging in the air.
+When the player isn't hitting the fly button, it should fall down.
+Lets fix that.